hejiepn/massive_parallel_fir_filter/docs/exercises/ex5.rst

 - module name: "student_tlul_mux.sv"
 - the interface must use the structs defined in the package tlul_pkg (*rvlab/src/rtl/tlul/pkg/tlul_pkg.sv*)
 - the number of devices (1-16) must be configurable by a parameter
-- the module must be purely combinational, i.e. do not use any flip flops
+- the module must be **purely combinational**, i.e. do not use any flip flops
 - Hierarchical address decoding: The address range of the *tl_device_peri* TL-UL port of the student module is defined by the main TL-UL xbar in conjunction with the peripheral TL-UL xbar.
 Please refer to *rvlab/src/design/tlgen/xbar_main.hjson* and *rvlab/src/design/tlgen/xbar_peri.hjson* for the resulting address range (or look into :ref:`memorymap`).
 Your student_tlul_mux should divide this address range into 16 equally sized ranges for the (up to) 16 connected TL-UL devices.
 For this **your student_tlul_mux must only evaluate (decode) 4 adress bits**.

 Test your multiplexer with the provided test bench *student_tlul_mux_tb.sv* before integrating it into *student.sv*::